nicwaller/trustee/WHY.md

 # Should I also build a scheduler?

 * Locking with Redis to ensure run-once semantics. *Maybe some people can get away without this because they're using a fancy container orchestrator or whatever.
-Or maybe they can use Heartbeat or Consul Lock to ensure that some cron-type process is running in only one place.*
+Or maybe they can use Heartbeat or Consul Lock to ensure that some cron-type process is running in only one place.
+Even Sensu could be used in [round robin](https://sensuapp.org/docs/latest/clients#round-robin-client-subscriptions) mode to run a short-lived but frequent scheduler process.*
 * Schedule recurring HTTP callbacks
     * Synchronous: wait for 200 status
     * Async: provide a webhook URI callback to indicate completion